-I won’t lie, for convenience and quick garden gratification, buying pre-fabricated raised bed kits and compost is a sure fire way to get your garden off to a flying start quickly, it isn’t the only option available to thrifty gardeners.
+I won’t lie, for convenience and quick garden gratification, buying prefabricated raised bed kits and compost is a sure fire way to get your garden off to a flying start quickly but it isn’t the only option available to thrifty gardeners.

-If you are regular readers you might remember what the garden looked like when I bought my house.
+If you are a regular reader you might remember what the garden looked like when I bought my house.
 If you can’t that’s ok, I was taken aback when I saw the picture again: